Ep 25: Can Eating or Drinking Collagen Supplements Improve Skin Health?

 What does the science say?
 Can drinking or eating collagen improve skin health?

 Dr. TWL: We’re going to talk about some of the studies that have been done on our collagen supplements, and we will have our verdict by the end of this podcast.
-The very first study we’re going to examine is by Seren et al, which includes 66 Japanese women within the age of 40 to 59.
+The very first study we’re going to examine by Seren et al, includes 66 Japanese women within the age of 40 to 59.
 They had treatment of half with 10 grams of the oral collagen supplementation for 56 consecutive days, and a placebo arm that did not receive the actual collagen supplementation.

 However, for skin elasticity, only one parameter – which was the overall elasticity – was significantly higher in the treatment group.
 There were a couple other studies, which were done in the European setting.
 These did not show statistically significant benefits of taking oral collagen supplementation.

 Dr. TWL: In terms of human models, the studies are rather limited.
 So, we also want to examine if there has been evidence in animal studies.
 So in a study by Wang et al, administering these collagen hydrolysates to nine month old mice for a period of six months led to statistically significant increased collagen.
 This is on top of improvements in the density and distribution of collagen fibers.
 There was also a dose dependent effect which means that if they were to increase the dose of the oral collagen supplementation, then there was a proportionate increase in the additional collagen content.

 On top of that, there was increased expression of the genes in the skin that’s been associated with development of the epidermis in a hair cycle.
 So this is interesting.
 In another study with mice, they found improvements in the stratum corneum water content and skin elasticity.

 How can we interpret these studies?
 What should be the takeaway point?